The Complete White Collar & Federal Defense Guide, Every Stage, Every Defense, Every Question

 The Proffer Decision

-The government may offer you a "proffer" — an opportunity to tell your side of the story under a limited use agreement (often called "Queen for a Day").
+The government may offer you a "proffer".
+An opportunity to tell your side of the story under a limited use agreement (often called "Queen for a Day").
 This is a critical decision with significant risks.

 Read our detailed analysis of cooperation agreements in federal cases before making this decision.